konmik/proxypref/README.md

 Keys are method names from the interface, but without `set`/`get` prefixes.
 You can omit `set`/`get` part if you like.

+Annotate fields with `Preference` annotation to set a preference key name if you're going to use ProGuard.

+##### RxJava

-There is also `rx.Observable` and `Action1` interface support to chain preferences into RxJava operators.
+There is also `rx.Observable` and `rx.functions.Action1` interface support to chain preferences into RxJava operators.

+##### null

 `null` is *does not exist* value.
 If you don't want to get nulls - define default values with `DefaultString`, `DefaultInteger`, `DefaultLong`, `DefaultFloat`, `DefaultBoolean`, `DefaultSet`.

-You can also remove a key-value pair from preferences by passing `null` into a set method.
+You can also remove a key-value pair from preferences by passing `null` into the set method.

-Annotate fields with `Preference` annotation to set a preference key name if you're going to use ProGuard.

 ``` java
 interface MyPreferences {